activecm/rita-legacy/docs/Manual Installation.md

 You have a few options for installing RITA.
 1. The main install script.
 You can disable Bro and Mongo from being installed with the `--disable-bro` and `--disable-mongo` flags.
 1. A prebuilt binary is available for download on [RITA's release page](https://github.com/activecm/rita/releases).
-In this case you will need to download the config file and create some directories manually, as described below in the "Configuring the system" section.
+In this case you will need to download the config file from the same release and create some directories manually, as described below in the "Configuring the system" section.
 1. [Use RITA with docker](Docker%20Usage.md)
 1. Compile RITA manually from source.
 See below.